Logistics

 • Use Boltzmann equation

-• Observe that the equation must if you swap particle 1 for particle 2.
-Do the swap, then average the two epxressions
+• Observe that the equation must hold if you swap particle 1 for particle 2.
+Do the swap, then average the two expressions

 • Make the change of integration variables from the initiators of the collision $(p_{1},p_{2},b)$ to the products of the collision $(p_{1}’,p_{2}’,b’)$